kappnav/apis/test/test-kam/README.md

       namespace: test

 Return data:
-1. the condidate-maps list;
+1. the candidate-maps list;
 1. the content of map1-action.yaml and map2-action.yaml being merged into the "url-actions" section.

 With the type value of 'status-mapping', you should see:
-1. the condidate-maps list;
+1. the candidate-maps list;
 1. the content of map2-status.yaml.

 With the type value of 'sections', you should see:
-1. the condidate-maps list;
+1. the candidate-maps list;
 1. the content of map1-section.yaml and map2-section.yaml being merged into the "url-actions" section.